Aliases for TNFRSF13C Gene

 GeneCards Summary for TNFRSF13C Gene

-TNFRSF13C (Tumor Necrosis Factor Receptor Superfamily, Member 13C) is a Protein Coding gene.
-Diseases associated with TNFRSF13C include common variable immunodeficiency and tnfrsf13c-related common variable immune deficiency.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+TNFRSF13C (Tumor Necrosis Factor Receptor Superfamily Member 13C) is a Protein Coding gene.
+Diseases associated with TNFRSF13C include immunodeficiency, common variable, 4 and common variable immunodeficiency.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.

 UniProtKB/Swiss-Prot for TNFRSF13C Gene